azadbolour/boardgame/README.md

 My aim in this project is to demonstrate a production-quality application in Haskell.
 But as a single developer, I can only support the application in a few client and server configurations.
-The first implementation is being developed on the MAC OS/X 10.9+, deployed on an Ubuntu Amazon AWS instance, and accessed through Chrome version 60+ on the MAC.
-It has been tested with 30 concurrent games.
-My goal (to be prioritized with everything else) is eventually to demonstrate scalability for thousands of concurrent games.
+The first implementation is being developed on the MAC OS/X 10.9+, deployed on Linux Amazon EC2 instance, and accessed through Chrome version 60+ on the MAC.
+It has been tested with 50 concurrent games.

 ## Sub-Projects